EffectOrientedProgramming/book/Examples/README.md

 ### Directories

-*Directories* are one of the fundamental elements of a shell.
+*Directories* are one of the fundamental parts of a shell.
 Directories hold files, as well as other directories.
 Think of a directory as a tree with branches.
 If `books` is a directory on your system and it has two other directories as branches, for example `math` and `art`, we say that you have a